TradeRES/toolbox-amiris-emlab/README.md

 pip install -r requirements.txt cd bin upgrade_spine_reqs.bat

+cd ..
+and type spinetoolbox to open the tool
 ```
 In the toolbox-amiris-emlab folder activate  the environment spinetoolbox-dev. type spinetoolbox to start the tool in this environment, and in this folder.